aaronparker/aaronparker.github.io/_posts/2014-10-22-implement-workaround-appv-kb2984972.md

 # PowerShell

 PowerShell makes it easy to generate a unique number by first counting the exiting entries.
-Here&#8217;s some code that will count the existing entires and use that count as the unique number Note the _(Default)_ entry is also returned, so I can be confident that I&#8217;m using a value that is one higher than the existing entries.
+Here's some code that will count the existing entires and use that count as the unique number Note the _(Default)_ entry is also returned, so I can be confident that I'm using a value that is one higher than the existing entries.

 <pre class="lang:ps decode:true  ">$items = Get-Item -Path Registry::HKLM\Software\Microsoft\AppV\Subsystem\ObjExclusions
 New-ItemProperty -Path Registry::HKLM\Software\Microsoft\AppV\Subsystem\ObjExclusions -Name $items.ValueCount -PropertyType String -Value "TermSrvReadyEvent"</pre>